joshualande/joshualande.github.io/_posts/2013-02-01-pointlike-fitting-package.md

 ## Interface

 The objects and functions described below have a variety of parameters that modify their behavior.
-The easist way to explore pointlike's features is interactivly in ipython using the [question mark functionality](http://ipython.org/ipython-doc/dev/interactive/tutorial.html#exploring-your-objects):
+The easiest way to explore pointlike's features is interactively in ipython using the [question mark functionality](http://ipython.org/ipython-doc/dev/interactive/tutorial.html#exploring-your-objects):

 {% highlight python %}
 $ ipython